tonyjunkes/fw1-recipe-book/README.md

 # fw1-recipe-book
-An example FW/1 application with a goal to demostrate various framework features.
+An example FW/1 application with a goal to demonstrate various framework features.